shivangg/algorythms/queues/README.md

 * addFirst
 * removeLast

 not working.
 Since, removeLast() works perfectly with addLast(), the problem should be with the addFirst().
+Fixed by removing the if for the size = 1.

+addFirst, removeLast working fine.